BlidDev/Niv/wiki/time.md

 **Desc:**

-Sets iternal delay  of timer object with id: `id` to `delay` in milliseconds.
+Sets the iternal delay of timer object with id `id` to `delay` in milliseconds.

 **Return value:** `VOID`.